wp-plugins/scormi/readme.txt

 Version 3.1 - Release Date 25 Oct 2015

-* Replaced Avg.
-Page Load Time with blog post quality score
+* Replaces Avg.
+Page Load Time in the Top 10 pages list with our new blog post quality score, which measures the engagement strength of your posts.

 Version 3.0.1 - Release Date 5 Sep 2015